Precessing binary black holes as engines of electromagnetic helicity: Binary diagrams and mirror symmetry

 Although it may seem a trivial question, it is actually difficult to find examples of physically interesting gravitational fields that make (\ref{gravcp}) non-zero.
 In fact, one can prove that all stationary, asymptotically flat solutions of Einstein's equations lead to a vanishing result \cite{dR21}.
 As a consequence, one needs dynamical gravitational fields in the fully non-linear regime, and, in turn, this requires the use of numerical relativity.

 Unfortunately, solving Einstein's equations numerically is a computationally expensive task.
-To study this question efficiently,

-it is necessary first to have some guidance.
+To study this question efficiently, it is necessary first to have some guidance.
 If one restricts to binary BH systems in astrophysics, it is possible to infer which family of solutions can be expected to produce non-trivial results using just symmetry arguments.
 The key idea is to notice that (\ref{gravcp}) is a pseudo-scalar.
 As a result, any binary system that is invariant under a mirror transformation with respect to, at least, one coordinate plane, will make this integral equal to zero.
 The goal then is to look for systems with no mirror symmetries.

-Let us make this idea more precise.
-Consider a 3+1 foliation of the spacetime manifold $M=I\times \Sigma$ with trivial spatial topology, $\Sigma=\mathbb R^3$.
-The different binary BH systems are uniquely represented by a 4-dimensional metric $g_{ab}$, that is solution of Einstein's equations.
+Let us make this idea more precise. {Consider a 3+1 foliation of the spacetime manifold $M=I\times \Sigma$.
+In 3+1 numerical relativity Einstein's equations are solved with 3-dimensional euclidean grids, so we will restrict to spatial slices with trivial topology, $\Sigma\simeq\mathbb R^3$} \footnote{{ For spacetimes involving black holes a convenient 3+1 foliation is engineered to bypass the curvature singularities, in such a way that they remain in the asymptotic future of $\Sigma$ and Eintein's equations are well-posed.
+The spatial slices $\Sigma$ are therefore not ``pierced'' by singularities, they remain smooth~\cite{hannam2007geometry,alcubierre2008introduction}.
+An illustrative example is given by the usual Penrose diagram for a spherically symmetric collapse.
+It is possible to foliate the spacetime by spacelike hypersurfaces $\Sigma\simeq \mathbb R^3$, and they only intersect the curvature singularity for $t\to \infty$.}} The different binary BH systems are uniquely represented by a 4-dimensional metric $g_{ab}$, that is solution of Einstein's equations.
 For each of them we can calculate the time-dependent quantity $F[g_{ab}](t)=\int_{\Sigma}d^3x\sqrt{-g}R_{abcd}{^*R}^{abcd}$.
 We can think of this as a quantity that keeps track of the chirality of the gravitational field as a function of time.
 As a pseudo-scalar it flips sign under a reflection $I$ of the metric (improper rotation) and remains invariant under a proper rotation $R$ of the metric, namely $F[(R\circ I)g_{ab}]=-F[g_{ab}]$.
 If the metric of a binary system is invariant under a mirror transformation with respect to some coordinate plane, then one also has $F[(R\circ I)g_{ab}]=F[g_{ab}]$, and therefore $F[g_{ab}]=0$ in these cases.